zepedaj/soleil/docs/source/content/getting_started.rst

 Description attributes vs. instance attributes
 -----------------------------------------------------

-Continuing our analysis of :ref:`train.solconf`, the second member -- ``optimizier`` -- describes an instance of PyTorch's `torch.optim:SGD <https://pytorch.org/docs/stable/generated/torch.optim.SGD.html#torch.optim.SGD>`_ optimizer.
+Continuing our analysis of :ref:`train.solconf`, the second member -- ``optimizer`` -- describes an instance of PyTorch's `torch.optim:SGD <https://pytorch.org/docs/stable/generated/torch.optim.SGD.html#torch.optim.SGD>`_ optimizer.
 This description poses a problem since instantiating the optimizer requires a call to ``net.parameters()`` to let the optimizer know what parameters we will optimize.
 But at this point we only have ``net``'s description and not the actual instance, so we cannot call ``net.parameters()``.
 We hence create a special object ``resolved(net)`` that will lazily evaluate all nested attributes, subscripts and calls  to ``net``, resolving these until the entire solconf module is resolved:

 .. literalinclude:: ../../../soleil_examples/cifar/solconf/train.solconf